 Early weight gain can increase the risk of dystocia (problems giving birth), so maintenance at her ideal body condition score (of 4–5) is the aim and weight gain during the first six weeks should be at a maximum of 10%.

 During this period, the embryos are growing quite slowly and there is no increase in the pregnant bitch’s energy requirements.
-She should therefore be fed on an adult maintenance, complete and balanced, good quality commercial diet, and you should stick with the normal feeding guide.
+She can therefore be fed on an adult maintenance, complete and balanced, good quality commercial diet, and you should stick with the normal feeding guide.
+Or a pregnancy specific diet which will provide the right levels of omega 3 fatty acids EPA/DHA to support growth and cognitive development, folic acid and a diet with enhanced palatability to encourage appetite during this sensitive phase.

 Due to the hormonal changes she is experiencing you may see a dip or some fluctuations in appetite – don’t worry, this is normal.
 However if it persists or she seems to be starting to lose weight you should take her to your vet for a check.